istio/istio.io/content/blog/2019/root-transition/index.md

 ## Background

-Istio self-signed certificates have the default lifetime of 1 year.
+For Istio releases prior to 1.0.8 and prior to 1.1.8, the Istio self-signed certificates have the default lifetime of 1 year.
 If you are using the Istio self-signed certificates with default lifetime configuration, please schedule a root transition before it expires.
 An expiration of root certificate may lead to an unexpected cluster-wide outage.
 After the transition, the root certificate will be renewed to have 10 year lifetime.